 How to Get Rid of Duckweed

-If duckweed is starting to take over your backyard lake or pond, there are a few things you can do.
+When duckweed starts to take over your backyard lake or pond, you can tackle it mechanically or chemically.

-Mechanical removal is one option.
-This can be done with a rake or debris skimmer.
-Simply go over the surface of the water, removing any duckweed leaves along the way.
+One option is mechanical removal with a rake or skimmer.
+Simply skim over the surface of the water and remove any duckweed leaves along the way.
 The drawback to this method is that it is difficult to completely remove every leaf.
-Even a couple of leaves left behind can cause duckweed to regrow.
+Even a single leaf left behind will bud, causing duckweed to regrow.

 Herbicide is the most effective way to combat a duckweed outbreak.
-Aquatic weed control products such as Ultra PondWeed Defense and KnockDown Defense can help kill off duckweed and any other weeds that may be present.
+Aquatic weed control products such as Ultra PondWeed Defense and KnockDown Defense can help kill off any weeds in your pond.
 KnockDown Defense will also take care of floating algae, which may be impacting water quality and contributing to the duckweed problem.
-Combine an aquatic weed killer with Treatment Booster Plus to increase chemical effectiveness.
+Combine aquatic weed killers with Treatment Booster Plus to increase chemical effectiveness.

-A long-term approach to duckweed management involves stronger herbicides such as WipeOut or Sonar A. S. by SePRO.
+A long-term approach to duckweed management involves stronger herbicides like WipeOut or Sonar A. S. by SePRO.
 These products contain fluridone, which can control aquatic weed populations over the course of an entire season when applied in the spring.
-Because sunlight can reduce fluridone’s effectiveness, it is recommended to use Pond Dye alongside WipeOut or Sonar.
+Because sunlight can reduce fluridone’s effectiveness, we recommend supplementing this treatment with Pond Dye to block excess UV rays.

 Duckweed Prevention

-Once you have gotten rid of your lake or pond’s duckweed population, the next step is prevention.
+Once you have eliminated your duckweed problem, the next step is prevention.
 Duckweed thrives in calm, stagnant water.
-Focusing on water quality and aeration is your best bet for keeping future duckweed outbreaks at bay.
+Focus on improving water quality and adding aeration to keep future outbreaks at bay.

-Use an all-in-one pond care solution such as ClearPAC Plus to keep your water free from muck and debris all season long.
-And installing an Airmax Aeration system will help create enough water movement to discourage duckweed growth.
+Use an all-in-one pond care solution like ClearPAC Plus to keep your water free from muck and debris all season long.
+Plus, install an Airmax Aeration system to create water movement that discourages duckweed growth.

-If you are still struggling with how to get rid of duckweed in pond water, contact the experts at The Pond Guy for additional help.
+If you are still struggling with how to get rid of duckweed in pond water, contact the experts at The Pond Guy for additional help at 866-766-3435.

 Duckweed in Ponds